burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### 1. New Rule for Identifiers

-Identifiers for alphabets can now use not only Basic Latin 1 symbols but (informally) also *"anything"* that looks like a letter.
+Identifiers for alphabets can now use not only Basic Latin 1 symbols but (informally) also *"anything"* that looks like a letter from UCS.

 ### 2. Compilers have to Support UTF-8 Source Files Encoding